MCP Server

 - One business — selected automatically, zero friction.

-- Multiple businesses — the server responds with your business list so the assistant can ask which one to use.
+- Multiple businesses — clients that support elicitation show a scope picker (firm-wide vs a specific business) as a native dropdown; other clients get your business list so the assistant can ask which one to use.
+Firm users with many clients can call

 business_iddirectly if you prefer.